Daubhill railway station: History

-Improvements in locomotive design meant the inclines became redundant, to avoid the incline, and allow steam locomotives to haul trains for the entire journey, the LNWR, successor to the B&LR, built a deviation over easier gradients.
-This required the resiting of the 1831 Daubhill station.
+Improvements in locomotive design meant the inclines became redundant, to avoid the incline, and allow steam locomotives to haul trains for the entire journey, the LNWR, successor to the B&LR, built a deviation over easier gradients which required the resiting of the 1831 Daubhill station.
 The station closed on 2 February 1885 and was replaced by a new Rumworth and Daubhill only a short distance away on the same day.

 The original Daubhill line was not simply closed, but sections at both ends were retained for many years, with only a short central section being closed and lifted immediately.
 The northern end was retained to serve the Crown Brewery (later Magee, Marshall's).
 The southern end of the old line survived to serve Sunnyside Mills and Daubhill Coal yard until the mid-1960s.